Dual-Iron/RwModLoader/MODDERS.md

 To hot reload:
 1. Enter the pause menu in-game.
 2. Modify RWMOD files.
 You can drop the necessary DLL files in `Rain World/BepInEx/plugins` where they'll get wrapped automatically.
 Alternatively, you can wrap them through a shell using the mutator's `--wrap` command.
 Run `"%appdata%/.rw/mutator" --help` for more information.
 3. Click HOT RELOAD in-game.
-It's to the left of the EXIT button.
+It's the leftmost button on the pause menu.

 ### How to pass state between reloads
 Some mods have improtant information that they need to keep track of—even between reloads.
 This API is a reliable way to do that by passing an object between old and new assemblies.